isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 no effect is observed.
 Moreover, they are extremely spread-out and look rather noisy.
-Nor can such a big range of values be accounted for by a deterministic nonstationary process systematically pushing values away, because the process used to generated them is explicitly neither of those things.
+Nor can such a big range of values be accounted for by a deterministic nonstationary process systematically pushing values away, because the generating process explicitly was neither of those things.

 ![Simplified linear regression models and $t$-test $p$-values for the projections of figure \ref{lm-vs-multivariate-2} data on each